modestyachts/cifar-10.2/README.md

-# cifar-10.2
+# CIFAR-10.2

-This repository contains the datasets prepared and published in "Harder or Different?
+This repository contains the CIFAR-10.2 datasaet prepared and published in "Harder or Different?
 A Closer Look at Distribution Shift in Dataset Reproduction."

 The structure of files is the same as original CIFAR-10 dataset.
 Files are a pickled dictionary with keywords b'data' and b'labels' where:
 - b'labels': is an integer value corresponding to the relevant CIFAR-10 classes